SQL Text vs VARCHAR

 By searching here I mean issuing any queries whose result depends on the value of the

-column.
-This includes using it in any JOIN
+TEXT or VARCHAR column.
+This includes using it in any JOIN or WHERE condition.As the

 - Wiki pages